 Cheque (Canada only)

-There is no need to register on our site before ordering offline.
-Simply browse the catalogue and select your desired items.
+Register on our site, and then simply browse the catalogue and select your desired items.
 You can get a shipping estimate by clicking on the Shopping Cart, then the ship rate link, and then enter your location details.
 Contact London Power and we will process your order after verifying the ship charge.

 You may also make your entire order by phone during our business hours, or ask any questions via phone or email before or after ordering: 11am – 6pm Monday to Friday, Eastern Standard Time, excluding holidays